 - Multichannel e-commerce is attracting massive, international investments.
 Companies such as Amazon and Walmart are investing billions of dollars in their e-commerce platforms in an effort to continue scaling on a global level.
-This means immense opportunity for retail businesses, as these companies can't grow without third-party sellers.

 What Do I Need to Do to Get Started?

-Whatever route you take, the ideal approach is to start with your business and customer base, and build your strategy around your audience.
+Whatever route you take, the ideal approach is to start with your business and customer base and build your strategy around your audience.
 Here are a few questions to ask yourself, adapted from a recent .STORE interview, featuring SellerActive's own Tom Pittman:

 Consider Whether Your Business Can Handle Multiple Channels